Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 Remember the majority of Egyptians are good people.

-Our first tip to avoid getting scammed is for you to acknowledge that Egypt is not a Western country – embrace this before you even land in Egypt.
-Everything in your home country that would be deemed crazy can be normal life in Egypt.
+Our first travel tip to avoid getting scammed in Egypt is for you to acknowledge that Egypt is not a Western country – embrace this before you even land.
+Everything in your home country that would be deemed crazy and unusual can be deemed normal life in Egypt.

-We totally understand that it can be astounding to people who have never experienced these parts of the world, especially when you see things such as pollution, dusty streets, chaotic and noisy traffic, lots of street dogs and cats, and sadly some extreme poverty.
+We totally understand that it can be astounding to people who have never experienced these parts of the world, especially when you see things such as where pollution, dusty streets, chaotic traffic, and numerous stray animals are common, not to mention the presence of extreme poverty.

-Egypt Scams: It’s Easy, Just Say No Thank You!
+2 – Egypt Tourist Scams – Just Say: No Thank You!

-Our next tip when visiting Egypt is to make you aware that everywhere you go, you will be asked if you would like a taxi, a boat, a tour, come into my shop, one minute please, and many more……
+Our next travel tip when visiting Egypt is to make you aware that everywhere you go, you will be asked if you would like a taxi, a boat, a tour, come into my shop, one minute please, and many more questions……

 Just say no thank you politely and walk on, nothing more.
 We can’t emphasize this enough!!!

-We have seen so many people that get involved and end up giving in.
+We have seen so many people that engage back and end up giving in.
 It is OK to say no and walk on!

 If people follow you, say it again – “No thank you, I am OK“.
 Now and again you will have one person who becomes a bit overly persistent.
 Then you must stop and tell them – “Please stop, I am OK” using a bit more assertiveness, and you guessed it, walk on!